— To experience reponsibility and risk, is to feel the enormous riches of life

 The Great Outdoors

-We are a community interest company based in Essex, UK.
-Our work is centred on providing young people with wilderness therapeutic programmes and adventurous Duke of Edinburgh’s Award expeditions which have a personal development aim.
+We are a community interest company based in Colchester, in the beautiful coastal county of Essex in the South East of England.
+Our work provides young people with wilderness therapeutic programmes and adventurous Duke of Edinburgh’s Award expeditions that have a strong personal development aim at their core.

 The adventure in your life will be found in responsibility.
 Meaning is derived in difficulty, risk and responsibility.
 Not in hedonist self-gratification.
 Jordan Peterson, Psychologist and Author

-The core of a wilderness therapy and adventure learning, involves intense
+The core of wilderness therapy and adventure learning involves intense

 experiential, interpersonal problem‐solving which is absent in the lives of many youth‐at‐risk.